Eastern Michigan vs. Bowling Green NCAA Football Odds, Plays and Insights | October 23, 2021

 Bowling Green Stats and Trends

-- This season, the Falcons have won against the spread in each of their five games as an underdog of 3 points or more.
+- The Falcons have always covered the spread this year when underdogs by 3 points or more in five chances.

-- Bowling Green's games this year have gone over the total in two out of seven opportunities (28.6%).
+- Bowling Green's games this season have hit the over two times in seven opportunities (28.6%).

 - The Falcons have turned the ball over five more times (13 total) than the Eagles have forced a turnover (8) this season.